jbordalo/personal-page/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    #- course: PhD in Computer Science
+    #  institution: NOVA School of Science and Technology
     - course: MSc in Computer Science and Engineering
       institution: NOVA School of Science and Technology
       year: 2021-2023